 Many Hyundai and Kia cars equipped with Theta II (2.0 L turbo and 2.4L) engines may notice metal shavings in their engine oil.

-Engine failures are reported to happen as early as 30,000 miles.
-These symptoms do not affect only the USA vehicles but maybe a common problem experienced by Kia / Hyundai owners worldwide.
+Engine failures are reported to occur as early as 30,000 miles.
+These symptoms do not affect only US vehicles but also may be a common problem experienced by Kia / Hyundai owners worldwide.
 If you are having this problem, please use the comments section to let us know.

 Kia and Hyundai engines equipped with the Theta II engine may show premature rod bearing failure.
 Once the bearings fail, the metal debris will contaminate the engine oil.

 Contaminated oil with metal shavings does further damage to the internal engine parts.
 As the oil circulates through the engine, it can cause excessive wear and damage to other areas of the engine such as lifters, clog oil galleries, and restrict oil circulation.